-- a.
-Excel Application: The Excel Application must be submitted in hard copy form (with original signatures) and electronic form on a CD. - b.
-Online Application: The online application must be submitted via the web only.
+- Deadline Date.
+Applications for the 9% competitive tax credit cycle are accepted during the application cycle(s) as stated in Section 2...
+Applications will only be accepted during the designated dates and time.
+There will not be any exceptions for late applications.
+Applications for 4% Tax-Exempt Bond financed developments will be accepted prior to and after the Tax Credit Cycle - 2.
+Application Submission. .
+All applications are considered final at the time they are received.
+Additional information cannot be submitted unless specifically requested by MHC. - a.
+The online application must be submitted via the web only.
 All required documents in the Table of Contents (Attachment 1) must be uploaded with the online application.
-Applicants will not be required to print and submit a hard copy of the online application. - 5.
-Binders.
-The Application Package must be submitted in two separate binders as outlined in the Table of Contents (Attachment 1).
-Additional binders may be used if necessary.
-All binders must be labeled.
-Applicants must use green (ACCO USA Stock No. 2597) binders to submit the application package.
-Binders may be purchased from MHC at a cost of \$3.50 each.
+Applicants will not be required to print and submit a hard copy of the online application. - 3.
+Table of Contents.
+All applications must include a Table of Contents (Attachment 1). - 4.

-- 6. Table of Contents.
-All applications must include a Table of Contents (Attachment 1) and all sections of the application must be tabbed as per the Table of Contents.
-Points will be deducted for items that are not placed under the correct tab (see Addendum A for point deductions). - 7.
 Application and Supporting Documentation.
-The application and supporting documentation (attachments, MHC forms, and required documents) must be included in the application package.
+The application and supporting documentation (attachments, MHC forms, and Required Documents) must be included in the application package.
 All documentation must be current year information dated within six (6) months of the cycle close date, unless otherwise noted in the QAP or if the Applicant received prior approval from MHC.
 Documentation must be clear, concise and to the point as it relates to the QAP item that the documentation is supporting.